clojusc/clojure-protobuf/resources/docs/1050-tutorial.md

 protobuf.examples.tutorial.AddressBookProtos$AddressBook
 ```

-Note that for nested inner classes, we simply use the inner class separator
+Note that for nested inner classes, we simply keep using the inner class
-`$` of Clojure's Java inter-op.
+separator `$` of Clojure's Java inter-op.

+We can view the full, nested data schema in Clojure data:

 ```clj
 [protobuf.dev] λ=> (pprint (protobuf/schema AddressBookProtos$AddressBook))